-Naturally, we will be interested in how much error does the theorems in the previous section introduce.
+Naturally, we are interested in how much error the theorems in the previous section introduce.
 In fact, theorem \ref{thm:stochastic} provides extra insights for the tightness of inequalities in \ref{thm:deterministic}.
 Let $C$ be the covariance matrix defined in theorem \ref{thm:stochastic}.
 We know that for large $n_A, n_k$, $\det(G^{(k)})\approx\left( n_k/n_A \right)^m \det(G_A^{(k)}) \approx n^m \det (C)$, we can define the asymptotic \textbf{Overestimation Ratio} $\mathcal{R}$ as the ratio of the Weyl bound to the stochastic expected value:

 Dividing through by $n$, and letting $\rho = n_A/n$, we have a more concise formula

 For each $j$, we consider the ratio $\lambda_{\max}(C) / \lambda_j(C) \ge 1$.
 If this ratio is close to $1$ for all $j$, it implies the covariance matrix $C$ is close to being \textit{isotropic}; consequently, the overestimation ratio will also be close to $1$, yielding an asymptotically tight deterministic bound.